rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 data, even if the input parameters describe a new pattern, never known by the model.

-The goal of this exeperiment is to evaluate how LLM models respond to queries it might not have seen during training, and how can the answer be improved with the use of _retrieval-augmented generation_(RAG) and the model context protocol (MCP).
+The goal of this experiment is to evaluate how LLM models respond to queries it might not have seen during training, and how can the answer be improved with the use of _retrieval-augmented generation_(RAG) and the model context protocol (MCP).